 Click here for an incomplete list of courses from other institutions that transfer into USciences.

-You may be considered as a second-year transfer into the Physical Therapy program if you have a minimum 3.0 overall GPA, and have completed the following first-year courses:
+You may be considered as a second-year transfer into the Physical Therapy program if you have a minimum 3.0 overall GPA, and science/math GPA of 3.00, and have completed the following first-year courses:

 - General Chemistry I & II with labs (8 credits)

 - 2 semesters of Writing Intensive English (6 credits)